fastify/fastify/docs/Server-Methods.md

 <a name="set-error-handler"></a>
 #### setErrorHandler

 `fastify.setErrorHandler(handler(error, reply))`: set a function that will be called whenever an error happens.
-The handler is fully encapsulated, so different plugins can set different error handlers.
+The handler is fully encapsulated, so different plugins can set different error handlers, *async await* is supported as well.